ada-lyn/ada-lyn.github.io/index.md

 Since the dataset is very big, we will first concentrate on books, and possibly in a second stage extend our work to other categories if time permits.
 Since the dataset of books is still very large, we will use a subsample of the data for prototyping.

-## Plan
+## Research Questions

-- Introduction :
-	- Context
+A list of research questions we would like to address during the project.

+- What factors influence the amount of stars given in an amazon review (other than product quality)?
+- Is there a way to correct this bias?
+Should we correct this bias?
+- Eventually : Should we trust the number of stars or the review itself to know how people really liked a product ?

-	- Motivation
+## Motivation

-	- General description / statistics
-	- Explanations of decisions / simplification
-- Effect on rating :
-	- by category
+## General Description of Data

+# Effects on Rating

+## By Product Category

 - Interesting effects observed (dates, helpful, ...) for Books
 	- Interpretation
 	- Importance for bias correction
 - Comparasion with other categories

-	- by country
+## By Country

 - Difference between countries
 	- Herding

-	- (by user)
+## By User

 - by category

-- Bias correction
+# Bias Correction

-	- Decisions
+## Decisions

+## Correction by Date

-	- Correction by date and other factors seen in previous observations
+and other factors seen in previous observations

+## Correction by User History

-	- Correction by user history (using the formula)
+(using the formula)

-- Conclusion
+# Conclusion

-	- Summary
+## Summary

-	- Further possible work
+## Further Possible Work

+## Usefulness

-	- Usefulness (ethics, applicable, for whom, ...)
+(ethics, applicable, for whom, ...)

-	- (Comparasion with otehr studies ?)
+## Comparaison with Other Studies